vmware-tanzu/velero/site/content/docs/v1.7/upgrade-to-1.7.md

 ---
-title: "Upgrading to Velero 1.6"
+title: "Upgrading to Velero 1.7"
 layout: docs
 ---

 ## Prerequisites

-- Velero [v1.5.x][5] installed.
+- Velero [v1.6.x][6] installed.

-If you're not yet running at least Velero v1.5, see the following:
+If you're not yet running at least Velero v1.6, see the following:

 - [Upgrading to v1.1][1]
 - [Upgrading to v1.2][2]
 - [Upgrading to v1.3][3]
 - [Upgrading to v1.4][4]
 - [Upgrading to v1.5][5]
+- [Upgrading to v1.6][6]

 ## Instructions

-1. Install the Velero v1.6 command-line interface (CLI) by following the [instructions here][0].
+1. Install the Velero v1.7 command-line interface (CLI) by following the [instructions here][0].

     Verify that you've properly installed it by running: